Artist CV

 Christchurch Art Gallery Te Puna o Waiwhetū, Ōtautahi Christchurch, Aotearoa New Zealand

-Wellington City Council Collection, Te Whanganui-A-Tara Wellington, Aotearoa New Zealand
+Wellington City Council Collection, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand

 2025 — He wāhi pāoro, Stepdown, Heretaunga Hastings